BruceEckel/functional_error_handling/Slides.md

 - Github: BruceEckel/functional_error_handling
     - These slides (Slides.md for Obsidian)
-    - Paper: depth in things I can only touch on
+    - Paper (in progress): for depth in things I can only touch on
     - Code examples + tools

 - Requires Python type annotations + checker